The alternative flight test (AFAST) measures your special aptitudes and personality characteristics that are required for becoming a helicopter pilot.

 Here you will have to adopt a role of a helicopter pilot.
 The helicopter can be climbing, diving, banking (turning) to the right or left, or in climbing or diving bank.
 Look at the pictures from top to bottom and decide what maneuver it is doing.
 Next, your task is to determine which position the cyclic (stick) would be in to perform the exercise.
 For items in this test, the cyclic moves are as follows:

 For banks: To bank left, move the cyclic stick to the left.
 To bank right, move the cyclic to the right.

 For climbs and dives: To dive, push the cyclic forward.
 To climb, pull the cyclic back.

 You will have to answer fifteen questions within five minutes.

 Section 6- Mechanical functions test

 This subset of the alternative flight aptitude selection test determines your understanding of general mechanical principles.
-You are shown some pictured and are asked 20 questions on the mechanical principles illustrated, within 10 minutes.
+You see some pictured and 20 questions on the mechanical principles illustrated, within 10 minutes.

 Section 7-Self Description Questions